The Non-Mystery of Chronic Fatigue Syndrome

 Lyme Disease, Autonomic Dysfunction and LDN

-Underlying infection with Lyme Disease may be causative of Chronic Fatigue, Pain and Autonomic Dysfunction.(17) Lyme testing with Western Blot is indicated.(15-16) Antibiotic Protocols such as Doxycycline and Botanical (non-antibiotic) Lyme Protocols by Stephen Buhner may prove beneficial.
+Underlying infection with Lyme Disease may be causative of Chronic Fatigue, Pain and Autonomic Dysfunction.(17) Lyme testing with Western Blot is indicated.(15-16) Antibiotic Protocols such as Doxycycline and Botanicals (non-antibiotic) Lyme Protocols by Stephen Buhner may prove beneficial.
 See Healing Lyme by Stephen Buhner.
 Also see Healing Lyme Co-Infections.

 Many Chronic Fatigue/ Fibromyalgia patients also suffer from autonomic dysfunction and may benefit from treatments such as LDN (low dose naltrexone), and Benfotiamine (thiamine).(9-13)